nhu313/blog/getting-started-with-elixir.md

 blog
 ====
-Whenever I try to learn a new language, I often do Roman Numeral kata in that language.
-Because I've done it so many time, I know how to solve it.
-Thus I can focus on learning the syntax.
+Whenever I try to learn a new language, I usually do the Roman Numeral kata in that language.
+The main point here is to focus on learning the syntax.
+The Roman Numeral kata doesn't cover everything, but it has loop, array, string, enough to a feel of the language.

 I will make the assumption that you already know how to code so I won't go into a lot of details.
 This is more of a....how do I translate Ruby code into Elixir.
 Elixir is a functional language.
 The way you approach a problem with Elixir is probably different than the way you do in Ruby, an object orientented language.
 But the point of this post is to get you familiar with Elixir syntax.